March 13, 2019 |9 min read

 Oftentimes, a misbehaving cat is one that just has a lot of pent up energy and stress.
 Help your cat get some exercise by picking up a $2 laser pointer at the pet store.
 Or, if you're one of those ultra-dedicated pet parents, you may even want to build your kitty a catio for some natural fun-in-the-sun exercise and entertainment.

-Finally, one of the best ways to help your cat get over a fear of others is to invite trusted friends over to meet your kitty companion.
+Finally, one of the best ways to help your cat get over a fear of others is to invite trusted friends over to meet your feline friend.
 Start by asking one friend to come over and spend some time with you.
 Allow your kitten to hide or do as she naturally does for the first 10 minutes while you and your friend chat.
 Then, bring your kitten into a safe, open place to let her meet your friend.

 Life Long Lessons